IHE/ITI.MHD/input/pagecontent/ITI-67.md

 **status**:
 This parameter, of type token, specifies the status of the DocumentReference Resource, or in Document Sharing nomenclature, the availabilityStatus of the Document Entry.
 The Document Consumer shall populate the identifier portion of the token using one of the short codes in Table 2:3.67.4.1.2.1-1.
 The system portion of the token shall not be populated.

+**targetCommunityIdList**:
+This IHE extension on parameters defined as [IHE-TargetCommunityIdList](SearchParameter-IHE-TargetCommunityIdList.html), of type token, specifies the homeCommunityId value supplied in the DocumentReference Resource.
+This parameter will only function when the [Targeted Communities Option](1332_actor_options.html#13327-target-communities-option) is declared, and where the backend also supports it (e.g., [XCA Targeted Communities](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html#18.2.6).)

 **type**:
 This parameter, of type token, specifies the specific type of the DocumentReference resource or in Document Sharing nomenclature, the typeCode of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.